|

 Goldfinches

 These birds are among the tiniest ones that will visit your feeder.
 They’re even smaller than chickadees!
-You’ll often find them visiting in large groups, where despite their size they will chase away much larger birds.
+You’ll often find them visiting in large groups, and despite their size they will chase away much larger birds.

-House Sparrow
+House Finches

 The house sparrow is one of the world’s most universal birds.
 They can be found on nearly every continent!
 Naturally, they’ll frequent feeders in winter if given the chance.